garbados/chaiseblog/readme.md

 Chaiseblog uses `config.json` to store template settings, specifically the `title` of your diary.
 The text files `COUCH_URL` and `DIARY_NAME` tell Chaiseblog where to deploy your diary.

-If your CouchDB instance requires authentication (for example, if you use [Cloudant](https://cloudant.com/)), modify `COUCH_URL` with your username and password, like this:
+If your CouchDB instance requires authentication (for example, if you use [Cloudant][cloudant]), modify `COUCH_URL` with your username and password, like this:

 		https://user:pass@user.cloudant.com